 - Make a Cornstarch Slurry.
-In a small bowl whisk the cornstarch and water together until no lumps remain.
+Whisk the cornstarch and water together in a small bowl until no lumps remain.
 Set aside.

 - Add to a Saucepan.
 Add the lemon juice, sugar, stevia, and strawberries to a medium saucepan and heat over medium.

 - Simmer.
 Simmer stirring frequently until the strawberries begin to release some juices (about 4-5 minutes).
 You can break up some of the strawberries with the back of your spoon if you like.

 - Thicken.
 Stir in the cornstarch/water mixture and simmer until you have a thick, syrupy consistency.

 - Cool.
 Remove from heat and allow to cool.